How long can I wait after having a child, before I have to register the birth?

 You can apply for the sex recorded on your birth certificate to be changed (e.g. if you have undergone gender reassignment).

 This is available to adults (aged 18 years or more, or less than 18 years but in a marriage, civil union or de facto relationship) whose birth was registered in New Zealand or who was born overseas but is a New Zealand citizen or permanent resident.

 You have to apply to the Family Court, who must be satisfied that the sex shown on your current birth certificate is not the one you identify with.
 If successful, you’ll be issued a new birth certificate with the changed gender and the old one will be only be accessible by Courts and the Police.

-There is more about this on the Gender Bridge website and the Department of Internal Affairs’ Information for Transgender Applications.
+There is more about this on the Department of Internal Affairs’ Information for Transgender Applications.